Boolean proportions: Introduction

-The main technical part of the paper is divided into three sections studying concrete boolean domains.
-In \prettyref{sec:Constants} we begin by studying boolean proportions in the algebras $(\mathbb B)$, $(\mathbb B,0)$, $(\mathbb B,1)$, and $(\mathbb B,0,1)$, consisting only of the underlying boolean universe $\mathbb B=\{0,1\}$ together with a (possibly empty) list of boolean constants.
-Already in that simple case an interesting phenomenon emerges which has been already observed by \citeA{Antic_i4}: it turns out that boolean proportions are {\em non-monotonic} in the sense that, for example, $1:0::0:1$ holds in $(\mathbb B)$ and fails in the expanded structure $(\mathbb B,0)$ containing the constant $0$.
-The intuitive reason is that in $(\mathbb B,0)$ the boolean $0$ has a `name' which makes $1:0::0:0$---which can be rephrased as `every boolean transforms into `$0$' since $0$ has a name in the language'---more justifiable than $1:0::0:1$.
-This may have interesting connections to non-monotonic reasoning, which itself is crucial for commonsense reasoning and which has been prominently formalized within the field of answer set programming \cite{Gelfond91} (cf. \citeA{Brewka11}).
+In \prettyref{§:Constants}, we begin by studying boolean proportions in the algebras $(\{0,1\})$, $(\{0,1\},0)$, $(\{0,1\},1)$, and $(\{0,1\},0,1)$, consisting only of the underlying boolean universe together with a (possibly empty) list of boolean constants and no functions.
+We prove in \prettyref{t:B} the following simple characterization of boolean proportions in $(\{0,1\})$: Already in this simple case without functions an interesting phenomenon emerges which has been already observed in \cite[Theorem 28]{Antic22}: it turns out that boolean proportions are \textit{non-monotonic} in the sense that, for example, $1:0::0:1$ holds in $(\{0,1\})$ and fails in the expanded structures $(\{0,1\},0)$, $(\{0,1\},1)$, and $(\{0,1\},0,1)$ containing constants.
+This may have interesting connections to non-monotonic reasoning, which itself is crucial for commonsense reasoning and which has been prominently formalized within the field of answer set programming \cite{Lifschitz19}.